krokozyab/ofarrow/README.md

 1. **Download the Server:**
    Download the latest version from the releases section.
-2. Create report in OTBI In you fusion instance, un-archive DM_ARB.xdm.catalog and RP_ARB.xdo.catalog from otbireport catalog of this repository into /Shared Folders/Custom/Financials folder (that can be different if you will).
+2. Create report in OTBI In you fusion instance, un-archive DM_ARB.xdm.catalog and RP_ARB.xdo.catalog from [OTBI report](https://github.com/krokozyab/ofjdbc/tree/master/otbireport)  into /Shared Folders/Custom/Financials folder (that can be different if you will).
 If you already use my OFJDBC driver you may skip this step.
-Download reports from here [OTBI report](https://github.com/krokozyab/ofjdbc/tree/master/otbireport)

 2. **Set Environment Variables:**
    ```bash